IBM/ds_pca_deep_dive/README.md

 * `All content, including code`: displays the notebook as is.
 * A variety of `download as` options are also available in the menu.

-## Deep Dive into Principal Component Analysis.
+## Deep Dive into Principal Component Analysis

+The notebook is well documented and will guide you through the exercise.
+Some of the main tasks that will be covered include:

-### Principal Component Analysis (PCA) Intuition.
+### Principal Component Analysis (PCA) Intuition

-Through various real life examples, we give user intuition of PCA.
+Through various real life examples, we discuss the theory and intuition behind PCA.

-### PCA Mathemathical Formulation.
+### PCA Mathemathical Formulation

-We give user mathemathical foundation and derive the key idea of PCA.
+We cover the mathemathical foundation and derive the key ideas of PCA.

-### Principal Component Analysis in Practice.
+### Principal Component Analysis in Practice

-Once, We have seen, intuition and mathematical formulation of Principal Component Analysis.
 We explore PCA through various examples.
-We will be using Scikit-learn and matplotlib to dive deep into examples.
+We will be using `Scikit-learn` and `matplotlib` to dive deep into the following examples:

-We will look into following four use cases:

-1. PCA for Dimension Reduction.
+- PCA for Dimension Reduction

-2. PCA for Visualization and Better Insights.
+- PCA for Visualization and Better Insights

-3. PCA for Noise Filtering.
+- PCA for Noise Filtering

-4. PCA as a Preprocessor for ML algorithms.
+- PCA as a Preprocessor for ML algorithms

 ## Sample Output

-The following screen-shot shows, derivation of PCA by maximizing total projected variances.
+The following screen-shot shows derivation of PCA by maximizing total projected variances:

 ![](doc/source/images/pca_derivation.png)

-The following screen-shot shows, how one can do simple classification using PCA.
+The following screen-shot shows how you can do simple classification using PCA:

 ![](doc/source/images/pca_classification.png)

-The following screen-shots show, how to de-noise a noisy image using PCA.
+The following screen-shots shows how to de-noise a image using PCA:

 ![](doc/source/images/pca_noisy_input_image.png)

 ![](doc/source/images/pca_noisy_output_image.png)

 Awesome job following along!
 Now go try and take this further or apply it to a different use case!